-Common Factors in Semi-Truck Collisions
+Common Factors in Commercial Vehicle Collisions

 There are numerous factors that can lead to semi-truck collisions.
 These trucks are heavy, they are difficult to maneuver and they are even more difficult to stop when traveling at highway speeds.
 Cargo loading issues can lead to accidents as well, and truck defects can create dangerous and deadly scenarios in the blink of an eye.
 While driving distractions and driver fatigue are among the most common causes of semi-truck accidents, they are just two of countless examples of driver errors that can be fatal for both drivers and occupants of other vehicles.

 You can do your part in preventing a semi-truck accident when you find yourself sharing the road with one of these monster tractor trailers.

 - Remember that an 18-wheeler has significant limitations that you do not have in a passenger car.
 For example, a semi-truck cannot maneuver quickly; it cannot accelerate fast or “stop on a dime.”
 So it is highly dangerous to cut too closely in front of a semi-truck.